 C. Heat Containment

 The delivery of high-density power is only possible if the exhausted equipment heat is contained and prevented from mixing with the cold air in a Facility.
-Switch CEO and founder, Rob Roy, invented the 100% Hot Aisle Containment System, also known as a Thermal Separate Compartment in Facility (t-scif™); a state-of-the-art, patented system which offers Customers the luxury of high-density power in a safe environment.
-Customers deploying equipment in a 100% Hot Aisle Containment System must comply with the standards and procedures required to make this environment successful for everyone.
-Every cabinet must have a deliberately sealed demarcation plane that separates the hot and cold aisle.
-All equipment installed to a cabinet must intake cold air from the cold side of the demarcation plane and expel all hot air into the hot side of the demarcation plane.
+Switch CEO and founder, Rob Roy, invented the 100% Hot Aisle Containment System, also known as a Chimney Pod® or Thermal Separate Compartment in Facility (T-SCIF®); a state-of-the-art, patented system which offers Customers the luxury of high-density power in a safe environment.
+Customers deploying equipment in Switch’s 100% Hot Aisle and Cold Aisle Containment Systems must comply with the standards and procedures required to make this environment successful for everyone.
+Every cabinet must have a deliberately sealed demarcation plane that separates the hot and cold aisle (“Sealed Demarcation Plane”).
+All equipment installed to a cabinet must intake cold air from the cold side of the Sealed Demarcation Plane and expel all hot air into the hot side of the Sealed Demarcation Plane.